zmauricetrammell/kitchen-commander-ai/computer-vision/README.md

 4. As I play through the first cohesive game area, I'll add classes to "classes.txt" so I can annotate them later.

 #### Execution

 Install went smoothly.
 Here we go...
 <img width="700" height="433" alt="image" src="https://github.com/user-attachments/assets/fc0bad08-acd9-4518-8fa3-28b5c4f69af9" />

+**Classes**

+A pattern I'm seeing right off the bat is that the key things can be broken into a few large groups:
+1. Resources: I view a "resource" as anything that a character can interact with and pick up/relocate.
+This includes pots, ingredients (not the ingredient crates), plates, and the fire extinguisher.
+These things need to be managed and are a part of the environment that can be influenced by planning and action.
+2. Locations: a "location" cannot be moved by the character.
+It is a spot in the environment that has interactive significance.
+This includes the sink, the delivery window, cutting boards, burners, ovens, the trash can, and ingredient crates.
+Its a cool coincidence that locations cannot be walked through (so they dont need another special obstacle group).
+The significance of locations is that the character needs to be at them to perform a key action (get, chop, cook, etc).
+3. Miscellaneous: all other stuff, it doesnt have interactive value but it should be tracked because it may pose an obstacle.
+This is any fires, walls, holes, all that stuff.
+4. Icons: an "icon" tells the player useful information about the state of a resource or location.
+Examples are the "done" icon when an ingredient is fully cooked, a progress bar, or a "warning" icon when an ingredient is about to burn.
+I want to capture this so that eventually my agent can make creative decisions about the management of resources (maybe it will half cook things?
+Who knows).

 ## Reflection